Updated: May 23

-Who to sue and what to do after wrongful death incidents.
+A definitive guide to California Wrongful Death and what to do after a wrongful death incidents

 Wrongful death is a tort case that enables surviving family members to obtain financial compensation for a loved one's death.
 If a tort or wrongdoing is to blame for an accident that leads to a victim's death, the person who committed the tort will be held liable for damages.